 In other words, if John sues Linda for car accident damages since she was texting and driving, it’s not up to Linda to prove that she wasn’t driving distracted.
 Rather, it’s John’s responsibility (or burden) to prove that Linda was in fact distracted.

-There are a couple of common situations where the parties involved in a civil lawsuit are referred to something other than plaintiff and defendant.
+There are a couple of common situations where the parties involved in a civil lawsuit are referred to as something other than plaintiff and defendant.

 It’s not always easy to follow along with what a lawyer is saying.
 A good attorney will take the time to explain legal terms so that you have a good understanding of what’s going on in your case.
 Read more about how to choose the right lawyer for your case.